 I use props mainly to symbolise an idea I have for the story I wish to convey.
 It’s my favourite thing to play with!

-We will cover symbolism in self-portrait photography more in-depth in an upcoming article, but to get you moving on from a simple selfie, keep in mind that symbolism can add deeper meaning by allowing you to communicate to your audience complex emotions and concepts in a more subtle way.
+We cover symbolism in self-portrait photography more in-depth in another article, but to get you moving on from a simple selfie, keep in mind that symbolism can add deeper meaning by allowing you to communicate to your audience complex emotions and concepts in a more subtle way.